RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     {{<image filename="images/rc/saml/auth0_saml_12.png" alt="" >}}{{</image>}}

 4. If the test has succeeded, you will see the following screen.
 Your local account is now considered a SAML account.
-In order to log in to the admin console going forward, click on **Sign in with SSO**.
+In order to log in to the admin console from now on, click on **Sign in with SSO**.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}